EncoreTechnologies/blog/content/blog/2018/06/ansiblepatchingautomation.md

 >Ensure that all system components and software are protected from known vulnerabilities by installing applicable vendor-supplied security patches.
 Install critical patches within one month of release.

 Because of this and other PCI compliance requirements, all the customer's RHEL servers needed to be patched at least once monthly.
 Patching needed to follow a *DEVELOPMENT -> STAGING -> PRODUCTION* workflow to minimize risks to the production environments.
-Because of the complexities involved in a fully manual patcing process, meeting PCI compliance standards was a constant chase with inconsistent results.
+Because of the complexities involved in a fully manual patching process, meeting PCI compliance standards was a constant chase with inconsistent results.

 Dissatisfied with the high costs, high complexity and consistent underperformance of the manual patching process, the customer sought ways to improve operational efficiency and reduce costs, expressing interest in leveraging automation where it made sense to do so.